AnkitJha13/Movie-Mania/README.md

 - Responsive Design: The application is designed to work seamlessly across different screen sizes and devices.

 # Usage
-- Search Movies:
+## Search Movies:
-On the home page, you'll find a search bar.
+- On the home page, you'll find a search bar.
 Enter keywords related to the "Fast and Furious" franchise, such as character names, locations, or related terms.
 Press "Enter" or click the search icon to retrieve a list of movies that match your search.

--View Movie Details:
+## View Movie Details:
-Click on a movie from the search results to view detailed information about it.
+- Click on a movie from the search results to view detailed information about it.
 This includes the movie's title, release year, synopsis, and other relevant information.

--Responsive Design:
+## Responsive Design:
-The application is designed to be responsive, ensuring a consistent experience across various devices, including desktops, tablets, and mobile phones.
+- The application is designed to be responsive, ensuring a consistent experience across various devices, including desktops, tablets, and mobile phones.